Richard Norton, 8th Baron Grantley: Career

 In 1981 Grantley became a banker and international project financier at Morgan Grenfell, Deutsche Bank, and HSBC.
 He was a director of Morgan Grenfell International Limited and of HSBC Project and Export Finance.
 He was head of oil and gas project finance at both institutions, and retired in 2005.

 Grantley is chairman of Milner Street Area Residents' Association in Chelsea.
-He lives at 8 Halsey Street, Cheslea SW3 2QH.
+He lives at 8 Halsey Street, Chelsea SW3 2QH.
 He was a patron of Save Sloane Square, which campaigned to prevent the Royal Borough of Kensington and Chelsea from turning the centre of Sloane Square into a crossroads.
 He also participated in the successful campaign to prevent the developers of the Chelsea Barracks site from demolishing the Garrison Church.

-He is a patron of the Vaughan Parents Action Group which campaigned to prevent the Cardinal Vaughan Memorial School, one of the outstanding Catholic state schools in London, from being turned into an ordinary local school.
+He was a patron of the Vaughan Parents Action Group which campaigned to prevent the Cardinal Vaughan Memorial School, one of the outstanding Catholic state schools in London, from being turned into an ordinary local school.

 Grantley was a Knight of Honour and Devotion of the Sovereign Military Order of Malta for 38 years and served on the council of its British Association, and as a director of The Hospital of St John and St Elizabeth.
 For ten years he was a director of The Order of St John Care Homes Trust.
 He is a regular worshipper at the London Oratory and a long-standing devotee of the traditional Latin Mass.

 Grantley is a keen bridge player.
 In 1972 he reached the final of the Daily Mail National Schools Bridge Competition; he was a regular member of the House of Lords bridge team in its annual matches against the House of Commons; and he was a member of the Polish Club team which won the Devonshire Cup in 2011 and 2015.